PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 - This award is intended solely as a stipend and may not be used otherwise.
 PhRMA Foundation funds may not be used for tuition, fringe benefits, or indirect costs to the university.

-- If necessary, the university may supplement the award to a level that is consistent with other postdoctoral fellowships it currently offers.
+- If necessary, the university may supplement the award to a level that is consistent with other postdoctoral fellowships that it currently offers.

 - Funding may begin as early as January 1, 2024, or on the first day of any month thereafter, up to and including August 1, 2024.